hankhplee/paper_notes/notes/Designing Content-driven Intelligent Notification Mechanisms for Mobile Applications.md

 ### Model
 #### models
 1. Naive Bayes
 2. AdaBoost
 3. Random Forest.

 #### Data-driven learning
-to evaluate the value of using the information type and social circle, the prediction models is built in three ways:
+To evaluate the value of using the information type and social circle, the prediction models is built in three ways:
-    1) without using information type and social circle;
+1. without using information type and social circle;
-    2) using only information type;
+2. using only information type;
-    3) using information type and social circle.
+3. using information type and social circle.

 #### User-defined Rules:
-    base on answered questionnaires
+Base on answered questionnaires
-    1) notification category
+1. notification category
-    2) best location
+2. best location
-    3) best time
+3. best time

 ![](https://i.imgur.com/Gs7x397.png)